Part of the SEO audit

 What this check does

-SiteCurl compares the URLs it finds in the sitemap with the internal links discovered during the scan.
+SiteCurl compares the URLs it finds in the sitemap with the internal links found during the scan.
 If a sitemap URL has no internal links pointing to it, it is flagged as an orphan page.

 How this shows up in the real world